 Flexible Space Floorspace

-BI, B2 and B8 9,061
+B1, B2 and B8 254

 Blb, Blc, B2 and B8 -

 Blc and B8 -

-BI and B8 -
+B1 and B8 -

 Blb and Blc -

 Bla -

-Total Flexible Space 9,061
+Total Flexible Space 254

-Chelmsford Borough Council has a service level agreement (SLA) with Essex County Council to undertake monitoring of industrial and warehousing uses (Uses Classes BI - B8) and office use (Use Classes BIa).
+Chelmsford Borough Council has a service level agreement (SLA) with Essex County Council to undertake monitoring of industrial and warehousing uses (Uses Classes B1 - B8) and office use (Use Classes B1a).
 In all cases, extensions, new development, redevelopment and changes of uses will be monitored.

 As a part of the SLA, Essex County Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.
-The current global economic downturn means that there may be a slowdown in employment floorspace completions in 2008/2009.
+The current global economic downturn means that there has been a slowdown in employment floorspace delivered during 2008/2009.
+It is expected that this trend will continue into 2009/10.